jandelgado/rabtap/README.md

                       * for info command: controls generated output format.
 Valid options are: "text", "dot".
 Default: text -h, --help           print this help.
- --header HEADERKV    A key value pair in the form of "key=value" used as a
+ --header=KV          A key value pair in the form of "key=value" used as a
-                      routing key or binding key.
+                      routing- or binding-key.
 Can occur multiple times.
  -j, --json           deprecated.
 Use "--format json" instead.
  -k, --insecure       allow insecure TLS connections (no certificate check).
  --tls-cert-file=CERTFILE A Cert file to use for client authentication.